Operation Harvest Moon: Operation

 On 10 December the 2/7 Marines continued their eastward advance while the 3/3 Marines continued advancing northwest in the hope of squeezing the VC between them.
-At 11:00 HMM-261 helicopters began landing the 2nd Battalion, 1st Marines at the hamlet of Cam La, 8km southeast of Quế Sơn to seal off any escape route to the south.
-As the helicopters descended they were hit by 12/7mm machine gun fire from Hill 407 2km south of Cam La and the remaining helicopters were diverted to another landing zone further west.
+At 11:00 HMM-261 helicopters began landing the 2nd Battalion, 1st Marines at the hamlet of Cam La, 8 km southeast of Quế Sơn to seal off any escape route to the south.
+As the helicopters descended they were hit by 12/7mm machine gun fire from Hill 407 2 km south of Cam La and the remaining helicopters were diverted to another landing zone further west.
 Company F, 2/1 Marines which had landed at the original landing zone was soon pinned down by machine gun and mortar fire.
 Company E, 2/7 Marines was ordered to assist Company F, but they also came under intense fire on their right flank before being able to provide covering fire to allow Company F to withdraw.
 At dusk 2/1 Marines and Company F, 2/7 Marines were able to join forces, Companies E and F had lost 20 dead that day.
 During the course of the day Henderson had ordered the Task Force Delta headquarters to move 3 times severely disrupting command and communications.
 MG Walt relieved BG Henderson of command of Task Force Delta, replacing him with BG Jonas M. Platt, who ordered Company G, 2/7 Marines to reinforce 1/2 Marines, joining them at 03:00 on 11 December.

-On the morning of 11 December BG Platt ordered the 2/7 Marines to capture Hill 407, which they achieved unopposed, while 3/3 Marines searched north of the hill meeting minimal opposition, Platt suspected that the VC had retreated into the Phước Hà Valley, 5km southeast and running parallel to the Quế Sơn Valley, a known VC base area.
+On the morning of 11 December BG Platt ordered the 2/7 Marines to capture Hill 407, which they achieved unopposed, while 3/3 Marines searched north of the hill meeting minimal opposition, Platt suspected that the VC had retreated into the Phước Hà Valley, 5 km southeast and running parallel to the Quế Sơn Valley, a known VC base area.
 On the afternoon of the 11th BG William E. DePuy, Chief of Staff of Operations for Military Assistance Command, Vietnam visited BG Platt's command post and offered him B-52 strikes before sending his Marines into the Phước Hà Valley.
 On the morning of 12 December the B-52s began hitting the valley and that afternoon 2/1 Marines deployed south of the valley, while 3/3 Marines deployed on 2 ridgelines to the north of the valley.
 On 13 December, following further B-52 strikes the 2 battalions moved into the valley from the north and south finding large quantities of abandoned supplies and equipment but few VC.